 PCI Compliance Fee

 PCI Compliance is mandated by the major card brands (Visa, Mastercard, American Express, etc.) as part of accepting credit cards, and all service providers, payment processors, and merchants are expected to be compliant.
-Your processor may charge a PCI compliance fee for any services they might offer to help your business stay complaint, usually in the way of customer education and assistance in becoming and staying compliant.
-Other than the obvious benefit of minimizing your exposure to risk and fraud, being compliant has additional benefits such as being eligible for extended data breach insurance coverage.
+Your processor may charge a PCI compliance fee for any services they might offer to help your business stay compliant, usually in the way of customer education and assistance in becoming and staying compliant.

 If a customer files a dispute about a transaction to get the funds returned to their account, it is called a chargeback.
 The card brand will charge a fee to process the chargeback that is passed on to the merchant.